Start Your Blog today on WordPress in under an hour. Get step by step directions here and be up and running in no time.

 - Leave a Legacy to your Family

-Each of these above ideas are a great reason to start your blog.
-Now lets get started on how to start a blog on a budget.
+Each of these above ideas is a great reason to start your blog.
+Now let us get started on how to start a blog on a budget on WordPress.

 - Website Hosting

 One of the great things about Bluehost is the price.
 For less than $4 a month you can be up and building your business in less than an hour following these guidelines.
 Bluehost is one of the top hosts for start-up bloggers.

 There are many reasons why you may want to choose Bluehost for your WordPress blog.
 These reasons include:

 - It’s easy to use.
 Yes, ANYONE can create a WordPress blog easily with this tutorial

 - Bluehost makes it very easy to create a WordPress blog.